Structural thermokinetic modelling: Model ensembles

-Our models represent samples from an ideal, infinitely large model ensemble defined by three aspects: (i) restrictions on model structure and steady state, set by the modeller (e.g., the choice of a fixed flux distribution); (ii) the independence between the free variables and the way in which other variables depend on them as encoded in the dependence scheme (Figure \ref{fig:samplingscheme}); (iii) the random distributions from which the free variables are sampled.
-These choices define the distributions and statistical dependencies of all model variables, and any kinetic model satisfying the constraints can be obtained by the algorithm.
+\myparagraph{\ \\Model ensembles} Our models represent samples from an ideal, infinitely large model ensemble defined by three types of information: (i) restrictions on model structure and steady state, set by the modeller (e.g.~the choice of a fixed flux distribution); (ii) the independency between free variables, and dependencies of other variables on them, as encoded in the dependency schema (Figure \ref{fig:samplingscheme}); (iii) the random distributions from which the free variables are sampled.
+Together, these choices define the distributions and statistical dependencies of all model variables.
+Any kinetic model satisfying the constraints can be obtained by the algorithm.